railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 *  :guilabel:`Default Language` : \ ``English``\  .

+.. _sect-creatingdb:

 Creating the database
 ---------------------

-Before walking through an Open ERP business process step by step in the next chapter you'll create a database to check that the installation is working correctly:
+Before walking through an Open ERP business process step by step in the next chapter, :ref:`ch-guided`, you'll create a database to check that the installation is working correctly:

 * \ ``openerp_ch01``\  : a minimal database containing demonstration data.

 To create new databases you must know the super-administrator password which defaults to ``admin`` on a new installation.

 .. note :: The super-administrator password